foldda/rda/README.md

 | Mary | F   | 52  |
 | John | M   | 70  |
 | Kate | F   | 63  |

-It is intended that a parser program can parse the string's data content (the payload) without separate configuration.
-It is sufficient for the parsing by just reading the header, because it contains definition of all its the encoding chars[^1].

-[^1]: A more detailed explanation of RDA encoding rule is in [this repo's wiki](https://github.com/foldda/rda/wiki).

 ## Data Exchange Late-Binding